fluxusfrequency/blog/how-to-write-code-with-style.md

 Code is communication.
 It has two audiences: the computer, and the future maintainer.
 How we communicate with the computer is rather objective: you either gave it the instructions to do what you really wanted, or you didn't.

 But people aren't so easy.
-As computer programmers, we channel our hopes, dreams, and moods into our writing.[WordPress](https://wordpress.org) popularized the slogan "Code is Poetry".
+As computer programmers, we channel our hopes, dreams, and moods into our writing.
+[WordPress](https://wordpress.org) popularized the slogan "Code is Poetry".
 To me, it reads as a true statement.

 There are as many ways to write code as there are programmers, and we all do it a little bit differently.
 There's beauty in this diversity, but it also makes it harder to be understood.
 And the harder it is to read code, the longer it takes to maintain and extend it.
 Time is money, so this is a bummer when it comes to building a tech business.